Michael Lipstein, MA, LMFT (WA and CA)

 Personal growth is a continual process and we are never done.
 That is, if one is willing to face the challenges of life head on.
 Otherwise, we are likely to shy away, restrict our growth, and not feel as free to enjoy our life completely.

-Marriage is what gives people enough reason to grow through their challenges and evolve further.
+Marriage is what gives people enough reason to grow through their challenges and evolve further, without a committed relationship there would not be as much motivation to change.

 My clinical experience working with individuals, couples, and families began in 1979.
 The first 12 years of my professional development was spent working with adolescents and their families in a variety of therapeutic settings.
 I focused on the family systems and how they operated.
 I've come to appreciate that presenting problems are evidence of underdeveloped skills that may need refining rather than a system that is "disfunctional".
 This work eventually let me to focus on refining parental skills and then marital relationships.